OleHolmNielsen/ITwiki/docs/RHEL.rst

 * `AlmaLinux Wiki <https://wiki.almalinux.org/>`_
 * Mirror list at https://mirrors.almalinux.org/
+* We have a local AlmaLinux_ mirror at https://mirror.fysik.dtu.dk/linux/almalinux/
 * To switch from CentOS 8 to Alma:ref:`Linux` use the EL to AlmaLinux migration tool in https://github.com/AlmaLinux/almalinux-deploy.

 .. _AlmaLinux: https://almalinux.org/